 As assistant to Michael Boder, Robert worked on a repertoire of some of the major works of the 20th century (Berg Lulu, Stravinsky Rake’s Progress, Schoenberg Erwartung, Ligeti Le Grand Macabre, Strauss Salome, Die Frau ohne Schatten, Der Rosenkavalier, Messiaen Turangalila among others).
-He also worked closely with Sir Mark Elder, Alexander Vedernikov, Paolo Carignani, Frédéric Chaslin, Anthony Negus, Edward Gardner, Julien Salemkour, and with directors such as Graham Vick, Christof Loy, Stefan Herheim, Valentina Carrasco and Alex Olle (La Fura dels Baus), Kaspar Holten, Claus Guth, Richard Jones, Tim Albery and Terry Gilliam.
+He has also worked closely with stage directors such as Graham Vick, Christof Loy, Stefan Herheim, Valentina Carrasco and Alex Olle (La Fura dels Baus), Kasper Holten, Nicola Raab, Elisabeth Stöppler, Claus Guth, Richard Jones, Tim Albery and Terry Gilliam.

-His feeling for new music has brought him collaborations with many celebrated composers, among them Sir Peter Maxwell Davies, Thomas Adès, Hans Abrahamsen, Jonathan Harvey, Jonathan Dove, John McCabe, and Johann Johannsson.
-As an organist he appeared all over Europe and in the USA, China and Japan.
-He made a number of recordings, as well as winning prizes for improvisation at competitions in St Alban’s, Paris and Saarbrücken; and appeared as soloist with the Philharmonia Orchestra, the BBC Philharmonic, and the Orchestra of the Paris Conservatoire.
+As an organist he appeared in the early 2000s all over Europe and in the USA, China and Japan.
+He held positions at Westminster and Gloucester Cathedrals, and made a number of recordings, as well as winning prizes for improvisation at competitions in Paris, Saarbrücken and St Alban’s and appearing as a soloist with the Philharmonia Orchestra, the BBC Philharmonic, and the Orchestra of the Paris Conservatoire.